davidemaser/generator/README.md

 You can add any other function within the core object and call it with ```plugin_name.function``` or ```this.function``` or nest functions within your core functions.

 When the plugin is called by generator, the plugin.js file will be included via an ajax request.
 Once the file is loaded, generator will execute the setup function and pass the arguments defined by the user.
 All arguments and parameters will be added to the config object.
 Once that is done, the init function is called.
 All initial calls should be done in the init function.
 If you don't want your script to execute any functions when the plugin is loaded, leave the init function empty.

+###Utility Functions

+Generator has some handy utility functions that handle everything from data loading and manipulation to dialog creation to local storage manipulation.
+These functions allow you to add functionality to template objects using objects scripted in the core.
+Generator's ajax object allows you to load, parse and modify JSON data in a semantic, objected oriented format.
+A list of utility objects can be found below.

+- ajax [generator.ajax] : loads, stores and manipulates JSON data.
+- dialogs [generator.dialogs] : creates modal or confirmation dialogs.
+- storage [generator.storage] : creates, reads and removes local storage objects.
+- scripts [generator.scripts] : loads external javascript files and executes user defined functions.
+- errors [generator.errors] : alerts and reports errors in the core execution.

+NOTE: Utility functions are a work in progress and will continue to be extended during the lifetime of the Generator project.

+#####Helpers

+Helpers are core objects that execute functions to add or manipulate other generator objects.

+NOTE: Helper functions are a work in progress and will continue to be extended during the lifetime of the Generator project.

 ###Author and License